When preparing for a trip to Disney World, it’s easy to feel like you need to pack ALL the things.

 Disney transitioned from single-use plastic straws to paper straws in 2019.
 Although they’re better for the environment, paper straws aren’t everyone’s fave.
 A paper straw’s one true kryptonite seems to be frozen Disney drinks.
 A few sips in and they’ll start to turn to mush!
 It can be tricky to try and drink things like milkshakes or slushies, but ultimately, they DO get the job done!

-Now that we’re wearing masks whenever we’re in Disney World, we’ve become a little more aware of our breath throughout the day.
+We drink a lot of coffee to get through a full day in the parks.
+But of course, coffee comes with…coffee breath!
 Gum can be nice to keep your breath fresh and minty (or whatever flavor you like), but it’s not essential.

 Although resorts have done away with alarm clocks in guest rooms, there’s no need to fear.
 Because seriously, when was the last time you set an alarm on a physical clock anyway?!
-It’s super important to be awake in time to snag a Boarding Group for Rise of the Resistance right at 7AM or arrive for your breakfast reservation, but you can do so without a physical clock!
+It’s super important to be awake in time to arrive for your breakfast reservation, but you can do so without a physical clock!

 The days of having to pack a battery-powered alarm clock for your travels are long gone (unless that’s still your thing.
 Then you do you, boo!).
 Make sure your phone is charged with the volume up high (and maybe the snooze option turned off 😉), set your alarm, and you’ll be good to go!
 Plus, you can even get a wake-up call from Mickey Mouse himself by following the prompts on your room’s phone!

 Disney Resorts all offer toiletries like shampoo, conditioner, and body wash.
 In your luggage, these items take up space AND add unnecessary weight.
-You’ll have plenty available in your room, especially since resorts have started to use refillable toiletries rather than the small bottles they used to provide.
+You’ll have plenty available in your room, especially since some resorts use refillable toiletries rather than the small bottles they used to provide.

 Unless you need allergy-friendly, sensitive skin, or other special options, you’ll be set with the toiletries provided by your resort!
 (We actually have really love the smell of “Disney shampoo” — the H2O Spa collections the hotels stock their bathrooms with!)